NYULibraries/gather_content-api/README.md

 ## Me

 You have access to all fields of information about the logged in User such as their avatar url, name, and other fields.
+[Sample Response](https://docs.gathercontent.com/reference#get-me)

 ```ruby